mwalenia/coffee-machine/README.md

 In order to allow ingredient lists to be processed efficiently, some form of multiple dispatch needs to be implemented - Visitor pattern seems best suited for the job.

+---

+## Installing

+To install the application run

+    ./gradlew install

+The output .jar will be in /build/libs directory

+## Testing

+To perform all the tests run

+    ./gradlew check

+### Built with:

+* Gradle
+* Spock
+* Lombok
+* Java 8